Lars-DHondt-KUL/opensimAD/README.md

 Please cite this paper in your publications if you used OpenSimAD for simulations of human walking:
   - Falisse A, et al. (2019) Rapid predictive simulations with complex musculoskeletal models suggest that diverse healthy and pathological human gaits can emerge from similar control strategies.
 J. R. Soc.
 Interface.162019040220190402. http://doi.org/10.1098/rsif.2019.0402

+## Compiling GenF
+The included custom OpenSim libraries generate the expression graph as `foo.py`, which cannot be used with CasADi from MATLAB.
+To avoid the need to set up python, we have compiled the function that uses foo.py (`GenF.py`) into an executable that can be called from MATLAB (`./utilities/genF/genF.exe`).

+To compile this yourself:
+  - Open an Anaconda prompt
+  - Create environment: `conda create -n opensimAD pip spyder python=3.8`
+  - Activate environment: `conda activate opensimAD`
+  - Navigate to the folder where you want to download the code: eg. `cd Documents`
+  - Download code: `git clone https://github.com/Lars-DHondt-KUL/opensimAD.git`
+  - Navigate to the folder: `cd opensimAD`
+  - Install required packages: `python -m pip install casadi`
+  - Install pyinstaller:  `conda install -c conda-forge pyinstaller`
+  - Create an executable from genF: `pyinstaller genF.py  --distpath C:/.../opensimAD/utilities`

 ## Source code
 The libraries were compiled from [here](https://github.com/antoinefalisse/opensim-core/tree/AD-recorder-work-py-install).